Master of Architecture Professional Degree

 Students with an undergraduate major in Architecture may be admitted to the three-year program.
 To earn the Master of Architecture, they must complete a total of 29 course units as follows: 12 course units in design studio, 6 in technology, 3 in history and theory, 1.5 in visual studies, and 1.5 in professional practice.
 In addition to required courses, students must take 5 electives.

-Students with a pre-professional degree in architecture may be admitted to the program with one year of advanced standing.
-To earn the Master of Architecture, they must complete a total of 19.5 course units as follows: 8 course units in design studio, 3.5 in technology, 1 in history and theory, .5 in visual studies, and 1.5 in professional practice.
+Some students with a four-year pre-professional degree in architecture may be offered the option to be admitted to the program with one year of advanced standing, depending also on the quality of their portfolios and other elements of their applications To earn the Master of Architecture, they must complete a total of 19.5 course units as follows: 8 course units in design studio, 3.5 in technology, 1 in history and theory, .5 in visual studies, and 1.5 in professional practice.
 In addition to required courses, students must take 5 electives.

 The Master of Architecture Program may be combined with certificate programs offered in the School of Design.

 - Summer Year 1 - 2 course units*

 - Fall Year 1 - 4.5 course units

 - Spring Year 1 - 5 course units